Gishankrishka2/URL-Shortener-API/README.md

 Statistics - `https://api.g99solutions.com/linkshort?stats=https://link.g99solutions.com/MKzkX4b`

 # What is URL-Short-API ?
-URL-Short-API can Short your Long URL in Second !
+URL-Short-API can short your long URL in seconds, It also lets you know how many times your link has been visited !